thisisashwinraj/Elxsi-Mathematical-Python-Package/README.md

 - [elxsi](https://github.com/thisisashwinraj/Elxsi-Mathematical-Python-Package/tree/main/elxsi): This subdirectory contains the entire code for performing operations and visualizing statistical distributions

 # Python Package Build Commands
-To install the elxsi python package, just run the following command to create an egg file (python distribution format)
+To install the elxsi python package, just run the following command to create an .egg file (python distribution format):
 ```
 python setup.py bdist_egg
 ```
-To create raw source distribution file for this package, run the following command in the command prompt/terminal:
+To create raw source distribution file for this package, run the following command in your command prompt/terminal:
 ```
 python setup.py sdist bdist_wheel
 ```